 fbpx

-What is the issue addressed by this study?
+What was the issue addressed by this study?

 Crohn’s disease occurs when the immune system within the intestine starts reacting to the harmless bacteria that live alongside it as if they were a threat.
 In many ways, it is surprising that we all don’t develop this disease as the immune system lives side-by-side with huge numbers of intestinal bacteria in all of us.
 To prevent this reaction occurring, the immune system produces chemicals such as IL-10 that reduce these responses.